forcedotcom/lwc-dev-server/README.md

 For more information on local development commands, view the local development documentation by running sfdx force:lightning:lwc:<commandName> --help.

-If you see this error, make sure that you authenticate to your Dev Hub and create a scratch org.

 ### Configuration for Projects (Optional)

 SFDX automatically configures your project out of the box, but if you need to override configuration for the server, add a localdevserver.config.json file at the base of your project.